microsoft/typespec/.chronus/changes/fix-response-examples-2024-6-30-22-22-9.md

   - "@typespec/http"
 ---

-API: Expose `properties: HttpProperty[]` on operation parameter and response which reference all the property of intrest(Body, statusCode, contentType, implicitBodyProperty, etc.)
+API: Expose `properties: HttpProperty[]` on operation parameter and response which reference all the properties of interest(Body, statusCode, contentType, implicitBodyProperty, etc.)